 This navigation command is located in the drop down menu in the header of the transformation configuration editor:

-If the Project Explorer has been configured to show .tc files, then the navigation command will select that file.
-Otherwise it will select the component representation of the transformation configuration under the "Transformation Configurations" virtual folder.
+If the Project Explorer has been configured to show .tcjs files, then the navigation command will select that file.
+Otherwise it will select the transformation configuration under the "Transformation Configurations" virtual folder.